-The Strategy work plan is very ambitious and is based on 2 Part-time Development Officers covering the length and breadth of the Country: Lee Smith in the North of England & Mo Monkton in the South of England.
-The priority areas are to build the infrastructure and capacity of the organisation to deliver its aims by enlisting and recruiting skilled and unskilled volunteers for specific roles, particularly at local and regional levels.
+The Strategy work plan is very ambitious and is Development Officer Judy Plater covering the length and breadth of the Country: The priority areas are to build the infrastructure and capacity of the organisation to deliver its aims by enlisting and recruiting skilled and unskilled volunteers for specific roles, particularly at local and regional levels.

 The 4-year bowls cycle (World Championships 2020 to 2024) funding strategy identifies the necessity of adopting a variety of fundraising methods to generate the funds to cover core costs, voluntary expenses and build income levels to underpin the direct delivery of the expanding programme of activities and to enable our members to reach their own goals over a 4 year period with the support and guidance from our team of volunteers and International coaching team.